quiltedstars/summarizer_3000/README.md

 Click the link that follows "*Running on" in order to access the local server and to view the app.

-### In order to edit the appearance of the app
->To edit css

-Open the folder _static_.
-There is an icon and a logo that can be replaced (be sure to edit the image names in _main.css_!).
-To edit the css code, edit _main.css_.

->To edit html

-Open the folder _templates_. _index.html_ is where you can edit the html.

->To edit other facets

-To edit the python script: Edit _app.py_

-Edit the sql schema that collects data: Edit _schema.sql_

->**NOTE: Editing schema.sql may cause the app to do unexpected things if init_db.py remains unchanged.
-Proceed with caution!**

-The rest of the files are files that are created by the app: \_\_pycache__, database.db.

 ## Contributing
 1. Fork the repository